imjvdn/GoogleBooks/README.md

 # GoogleBooks

 A react based Google book search app for book lovers.
-YOu can search for your favorite books, view them on the google books store, and save them to your library.
+You can search for your favorite books, view them on the google books store, and save them to your library.

 ## Demo